flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 You can specify this tag multiple times if needed.

-Please note that the `appstream-compose` expects the translations at:
+Please note that the `appstreamcli compose` expects the translations at:

 - For `gettext` it’s `${FLATPAK_DEST}/share/locale/<lang>/LC_MESSAGES/<id>.mo` where `id` is the value in the translation tag.
 - For `qt` if the `id` string has slashes it's either `${FLATPAK_DEST}/share/<id>_<lang>.qm` or `${FLATPAK_DEST}/share/<id>/<lang>.qm`.
 If the `id` string has no slashes it's